Ken Holtzman: Oakland Athletics (1972–1975)

 Holtzman asked to be traded at the end of the 1971 season, so he was dealt to the Oakland Athletics in November in exchange for outfielder Rick Monday.
 Oakland had won the Western division in 1971 but were swept by the Baltimore Orioles in the American League Championship Series.
 This was just as Oakland began its run of three straight World Series titles.

 Joining a staff that featured Vida Blue and Catfish Hunter, he won 19 games in 1972 (7th in the AL) and was named to the All-Star team for the first time.
 He lost Game 3 of the 1972 American League Championship Series against the Detroit Tigers as opposing pitcher Joe Coleman set an ALCS record with 14 strikeouts.
 After Oakland won the ALCS in five games, Holtzman won Game 1 of the World Series against the Reds.
 He started Game 4, but left in the eighth inning with a 1–0 lead and a runner on third base.
 The Reds scored twice to take the lead, but Oakland scored twice in the ninth inning to win 3–2.
 He relieved Hunter in the eighth inning of Game 7 with a 3–1 lead but after surrendering a double to Joe Morgan, he was replaced by Rollie Fingers.
-The A's hung on for a 3–2 win, taking their first Series title since 1930 (when the team was located in Philadelphia).
+The A's hung on for a 3–2 win to win the series.

 In 1973, Holtzman led the A's with a 2.97 ERA (6th best in the league) as each of their three top starters won 20 or more games.
 He was again an All-Star, going 21–13 in 40 starts (his 21 wins 4th-best in the AL) with 157 strikeouts.
 Over the next 33 years only two other left-handers had as many starts in a season.
 In the 1973 ALCS against the Baltimore Orioles, he won an 11-inning 2–1 duel against Mike Cuellar in Game 3 when Bert Campaneris homered to lead off the last inning.
 He started three times in the 1973 World Series against the Mets, winning Game 1 2–1.
 He lasted only 1/3 of an inning in Game 4, departing after a 3-run homer by Rusty Staub, which was followed by two more base runners.
 He recovered to win Game 7, leaving in the 6th inning with a 5–1 lead as the A's won the game 5–2 and their second straight title.
 In both his victories, he doubled and also scored the first run for the A's after not having batted all season due to the American League using the designated hitter for the first time in the 1973 season.